RedTopper/Super-Haxagon/INSTALL.md

 Before installing, make sure you have [ndless](https://ndless.me/) for your calculator.
 Newer versions of the TI-Nspire may not be supported.

-1. Download `SuperHaxagon.tns`
+1. Download and extract `SuperHaxagon-Nspire-armel.zip`
-2. Transfer it to your calculator with the [Computer Link](https://education.ti.com/en/products/computer-software/ti-nspire-computer-link) Software
+2. Transfer `SuperHaxagon.tns` to your calculator with the [Computer Link](https://education.ti.com/en/products/computer-software/ti-nspire-computer-link) Software
 3. Launch the game!

 </details>